 xAPI is an application programming interface (hence API) that allows different types of learning activities to be tracked in a central location.

 Let’s first define “application programming interface.”
 An API is a protocol that lets different software programs communicate and share information with each other.
 For example, when you set up Twitter to automatically update your Facebook account each time you post a tweet, Twitter is sending info to Facebook via its API.

-So I bet you’re wondering, "how do I know if I can or should publish to Tin Can?”
-You can publish to Tin Can if your LMS supports Tin Can API.
-And if your LMS supports Tin Can, we do recommend publishing to that standard.
+So I bet you’re wondering, how do I know if I can or should publish to xAPI?
+You can publish to xAPI if your LMS supports it.
+And if your LMS supports xAPI, we do recommend publishing to that standard.
 We generally find that course authors get the best results by publishing to the most current standard supported by their LMS.